The Sake Set Store is a specialty website offering our collection of Sake Sets, Sushi Sets, and Asian Tableware. We are owned

 and operated by Uncommon Treasures, located in Towson Maryland.

 You can order online 24 hours a day.
 If you need some help, or would like to speak with us we are available Monday - Saturday from 10am to 6pm Eastern Time.
 Give us a call, we would love to hear from you.

-Sake bottle is approximately 4.75 inches tall, cups are 1.75 inches tall.
+Sake bottle is approximately 6 5/8 inches tall ~ cups are 2.25 inch tall.
 Comes gift boxed.
+Handcrafted in Japan.

-Sake bottle is approximately 5 inches tall and holds 4 ounces~ cups are 1.25 inch tall.
-Comes boxed.
+Sake bottle is approximately 6.5 inches tall ~ cups are 2.25 inch tall.
+Comes gift boxed.
 Handcrafted in Japan.

-Beautiful 3 piece glass sake set.
-Sake bottle is approximately 6 inches tall ~ cups are 2.5 inch tall with a diameter of 2.25 inches.
+Sake bottle is approximately 6 3/4 inches tall ~ cups are 2 3/8 inch tall.
 Comes gift boxed.
-Handcrafted in China.
+Handcrafted in Japan.

 Sake is the traditional rice wine of Japan.
 It comes in several different varieties, and was first made at least 2,000 years ago.
 Since then, sake has played an important role in Japanese culture and history.
 From its origins as the "drink of the Gods" to its current status as one of the most popular drinks in the country, the history of sake is steeped in tradition, innovation, and custom.

 Sake was first brewed in Japan after the practice of wet rice cultivation was introduced in that country around 300 B.C.
 Though the origins of sake can be traced in China as far back as 4,000 B.C., it was the Japanese who began mass production of this simple but delicious rice concoction.